KokoseiJ/DiscordBot/README.md

  * [ ] add docstring and comments to every modules

  * [ ] Add help module that will display the list of commands.

+ * [ ] Add github module which will notify the user when the attached repo of github is updated.